florianbehrens/DeCoF2/README.md

 ### System configuration

-DeCoF distiguishes clearly between two distinct roles: There is a server that 'owns' a load of named parameters and one or more clients that want access (read, modify) to some or all of those parameters' values.
+DeCoF distiguishes clearly between two distinct roles: There is a server that 'owns' a load of objects and one or more clients that want access to some or all of those objects.

 The server consists of the server implementation that is coded against the DeCoF framework.
 The clients are most probably coded with some other framework.
 Both of which communicate over some connection using some protocol.
 Both are not finally defined by DeCoF but some useful implementations are provided.

-### Parameters, commands, and nodes
+### Objects, parameters, events, and nodes

+Objects are organized in a hierarchic tree structure.
+Each object has a name and exactly one parent object except the 'root' object.

-As said, *parameters* are named values of a given, fixed type. *Commands* are special parameters without a value.
-They can be used so signal some event.
+Only *node* objects can hold child objects. *Parameters* have a value of a given, fixed value type. *Events* are objects without value but can be used so signal some event.
-Since parameters must have a parent there are also *nodes* around that can hold child parameters.

-Parameters can hold values of the following builtin types:
+Parameters can hold values of the following builtin value types:

-* bool
+* boolean
 * integer
 * real
 * string
+* binary
-* and a sequence type for each of the above listed primitive types.
+* and a sequence type for each of the above listed primitive value types.

-A node is a special parameter of type sequence of strings that holds the names of its child parameters.
+A node is a special parameter with value type sequence of strings that holds the names of its child parameters.

+### Access control

+Two *userlevel* are assigned to each object which are used for access control.
+One userlevel - the *readlevel* - is used for modifying operations (i.e., setting a parameter value or signalling an event) and the other one - the *writelevel* - is used for non-modifying operations.

+The following userlevels are supported:

+* Readonly
+* Normal
+* Service
+* Maintenance
+* Internal

+The semantics of the various userlevels are project specific.

 ### Object dictionary